AmrAnwar/django-thumb/README.md

 ```

 ----
-# quick project to test the fields
+# simple Model examples to test the fields
 ###### at first make sure that you made all the setup above
 - #### create the models:
 in any app inside `models.py` file we will made these two models: